 - Do not cite abstracts unless they are the only available reference to an important concept.

-- References should be limited to those cited in the text and listed in numerical order, NOT alphabetical order.
+- References should be limited to those cited in the text only.

 - Abbreviations for journal names should conform to those used in MEDLINE.

 - If citing a website, provide the author information, article title, website address and the date you accessed the information.

 - Reference to an article that is in press must state the journal name and, if possible, the year and volume.

 Standard journal article

 Chang MW, Chang SS, Lee CC, Sheu BF, Young YR.
 Hypokalemia and hypothermia are associated with 30-day mortality in patients with acute paraquat poisoning.
 Am J Med Sci.
 2008;335:451–456.